danahynes/KillSwitch/README.md

 The software requires an OS of Raspbian Jessie or newer, or any other OS that uses "systemd".
 If you're not sure, Google is your friend -)

-The Raspberry Pi has two UARTs, one based on hardware, and one based on software.
-The hardware port is faster and more reliable, since it is hard-coded into the device's firmware.
-This port is, by default, used for Bluetooth for obvious reasons.
+The Raspberry Pi 3 has two UARTs, one based on hardware, and one based on software.
+The hardware port is faster and more reliable, since the silicon is specifically designed to do one thing, and one thing only, and do it well.
+On the Raspberry Pi 3 (and newer), this port is, by default, used for Bluetooth for obvious reasons.
 The software port is reconfigured by KillSwitch to allow communication between the device and the Pi.

-That means that installing the software will turn off your ability to log in to the Pi using a serial console, as the software serial port (physical pins 8 and 10, labeled BCM 14 & BCM 15, and in Linux is known as /dev/ttyAMA0) is used to communicate to the device when using the settings script.
+That means that installing the software will turn off your ability to log in to the Pi using a serial console (getty), as the software serial port (physical pins 8 and 10, labeled BCM 14 & BCM 15, and in Linux is known as /dev/ttyS0) is used to communicate to the device when using the settings script.
 If you don't know what this means, don't worry.
 You'll probably never use this feature.
-This does not affect the hardware serial port, although on newer devices that port is used for the built-in Bluetooth.
+This does not affect the ability to use SSH or VNC to connect to the Pi, only to log in using getty or putty over a physical serial connection.

 ## Firmware installation
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-To update the software and firmware, or install the firmware for the first time, use the settings menu on the Pi.
+THIS DOES NOT WORK - NEED TO PROGRAM ATTINY BEFORE FIRST USE XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX To install the firmware for the first time, you do not need a programmer, use the settings menu on the Pi.
 Open a terminal and type "killswitch-settings.py".
 Then use the "Update" menu item.
 This will install/update the firmware on your device and the software on your Pi, if necessary.
-For this step you should attach the KillSwitch to your Pi, BUT PLUG THE POWER CORD INTO THE PI, NOT THE KILLSWITCH.
+For this step you should attach the KillSwitch to your Pi, **but plug the power cord into the Pi, not the KillSwitch.**

 ## First use
 To set up your KillSwitch for the first time, follow these steps: